meltano/meltano/docs/src/_concepts/plugins.md

 The new plugin will inherit its parent's [base plugin description](#project-plugins) and [configuration](/guide/configuration) as if they were defaults, which can then be overridden as appropriate.

+For performance reasons, inherited plugins with an identical `pip_url` to their parent share the parents underlying python virtualenv.
+If you would prefer to create a separate virtualenv for an inherited plugin, modify it's `pip_url` to be different to its parent.

 To learn how to add an inheriting plugin to your project using an [inheriting plugin definition](project#inheriting-plugin-definitions), refer to the [Plugin Management guide](/guide/plugin-management#plugin-inheritance).